Organization

 NOTES

-Thanks to Doug Townend and Mark Tonner for these help with this page.
+Thanks to Doug Townend and Mark Tonner for their help with this page.
+Thanks also to Major (ret.)
+Leonard Curchin, Regimental historian, 31 CER (The Elgins), for additional research.